 What is collagen?

 Collagen is an abundant protein in your body.
 It is part of the structure of bones, muscles, skins, tendons, and ligaments.
-In theory, if you supplement with collagen, it may help with tendon and ligament health.
+Research suggests it may help with bone health, tendon and ligament health, and skin elasticity.
 Here’s a nice quick read on collagen supplement basics.
 And here’s a really beautiful and comprehensive read on collagen for injury prevention.

 Collagen (a common brand is Vital Proteins ) is made up of bovine (cow) hide (they also have a marine version).
 Some is made of skin, bones, and fish scales.
 Clearly, this is not a vegan or vegetarian product!